jacobbickus/NRF_CARGO_SCREENING/MantisROOT_README.md

 Check Emission Angles
 ==

-void CheckAngles(const char* filename, int estimate=-1)
+void CheckAngles(const char* filename, const char* object1, const char* object2, int estimate=-1)

 DESCRIPTION:

-Determines which Angles emitted from IntObjOut are Detected.
+Determines which Angles emitted from object1 are found in object2.
 Estimate sets the limit on how many events to check.
 Set estimate to -1 for all events.
 Usefull for determining emission angle cuts to place for developing efficient simulations